harmsm/PyCmdMessenger/README.md

 values for every data type back and forth to the arduino, reporting success and failure.
 The first phase of the testing passes values in binary and should work, giving no errors.
 The second phase of the testing passes values as plain-text strings.
 It will likely fail horribly.
+PyCmdMessenger does not use that interface unless forced to because the user did not specify a format for the data being passed.

 ##Quick reference for CmdMessenger on arduino side
 For more details, see the [CmdMessenger](https://github.com/thijse/Arduino-CmdMessenger) project page.